 Composition of Police Appeals Tribunal

-If the officer making the appeal is not a senior officer, then the Tribunal will be made up of a legally qualified chair, a serving senior office and a retired member of a police force who was a member of an appropriate staff association.
+If the officer making the appeal is not a senior officer, then the Tribunal will be made up of a legally qualified chair, a serving senior officer and a retired member of a police force who was a member of an appropriate staff association.

 An appropriate staff association is the Police Superintendents’ Association of England and Wales where the appellant was a chief superintendent or superintendent.
 Where the appellant was of any other rank, the appropriate staff association is the Police Federation of England and Wales.